AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/005-arrival.md

 Allenjandro laughed, "Offer still stands."
 He gave me the once over and I gave him a parting smile as I headed out the door.
 I could feel the other man's eyes on my back and knew I could hear him whispering to the other flight attendant, "My he's yummy."

 They giggled and I pretended I hadn't heard them as I headed out of the terminal.
 The heat was dry and I felt warm in my hoodie, but I didn't take it off even after I'd stepped outside into the evening sun.
-It was a five hour flight, but my phone told me it was only
+It was a five hour flight, but my phone told me it was only three hours later.
+Time zones...
+I sighed as I  texted Sage.

+N: I've landed.
+Hotel and room?

+Sage tex
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwOTI4NzQ2N119
+eyJoaXN0b3J5IjpbMTM1MjEyODE2M119
 -->